benwilcock/spring-cloud-stream-demo/docs/index.md

 }
 ```

 A `@Component` called the `LoanChecker` receives this `LoanProcessor` in it's constructor.
-Then, it's method `checkAndSortLoans(Loan)` is called automatically by the Spring Cloud Stream whenever a new `Loan` message arrives.
+Then, it's method `checkAndSortLoans(Loan)` is called automatically by Spring Cloud Stream whenever a new `Loan` message arrives.
 This is because the method is annotated with the `@StreamListener(LoanProcessor.APPLICATIONS_IN)` annotation.

 The `Loan` objects are then sorted using simple business logic, and depending on the outcome, sent to either the `processor.approved()` channel or the `processor.declined()` channel (after having their status set accordingly).

 ## Final Thoughts

+That's it!
 As you can see, the separation of concerns introduced between the messaging logic and the messaging infrastructure is very healthy indeed.
 There is absolutely zero Kafka or RabbitMQ specific code in either application.
 This allows developers to focus on the business logic regardless of the messaging platform.
 There is very little messaging boilerplate and you can easily swap messaging solutions simply by changing the "binder" dependencies in the application POM.

 ## There's More...

-Keep up to date with the latest information on Spring Cloud Stream visit the projects dedicated [website][project].
-At the time of writing, the messaging platforms supported by bindings for Spring Cloud Stream include [Kafka][kafka], [RabbitMQ][rabbit], [Amazon Kinesis][amazon], [Google PubSub][google], and [Azure Event Hub][azure].
+To keep up to date with the latest information on Spring Cloud Stream visit the projects dedicated [project page][project] on the Spring website.
+At the time of writing, the messaging platforms supported as bindings for Spring Cloud Stream include [Kafka][kafka], [RabbitMQ][rabbit], [Amazon Kinesis][amazon], [Google PubSub][google], and [Azure Event Hub][azure].

 To create your own Spring project from scratch, use the project configurator at [start.spring.io][initializr].